cloudfoundry/haproxy-boshrelease/docs/rate_limiting.md

 ## Configuration Examples
 > Note:
-> The following example assume only a `http-in` frontend is configured, a `https-in` frontend would behave identically
+> The following examples assume only an `http-in` frontend is configured; an `https-in` frontend would behave identically.

 ### Count Incoming Requests Only (No blocking)
 #### Configuration (`deployments/haproxy/config.yml`)